 We did something like 150 interviews to do our evaluations in this category to supplement a survey instrument, we had designed for them to fill out.
 (Some of the relationships we formed then are still active, though most of our sources back then have since retired or left this earthly plane.)

 At some point in these conversations, we would ask the people with whom we were speaking to self-evaluate their entity.
 One of the first cities, in which we talked to management leaders, was Seattle.
 When we asked them to self-evaluate, they told us how much work still had to be done there.
 We assumed, based on their self-flagellation, that they’d probably come out with a grade of C.

 Then we talked to more cities, and as time went on it became increasingly clear to us that Seattle was doing a better job than most.
 What’s more, we began to see that many of the places that gave themselves glowing self-evaluations were doing everything they thought should be done – but that turned out to be very little at all.
 We won’t name names.

-We’ve often covered these issues and know that King County is a national leader in these efforts.
-In fact. the place actually decided in 2005 to change the meaning of the word “King” in its name from a remembrance of a slaveholder (Rufus King) to one that stands for Martin Luther King Junior.
+We’ve often covered these issues and knew that King County was a national leader in these efforts.
+In fact. the place actually decided in 2005 to change the meaning of the word “King” in its name from a remembrance of a slaveholder (Rufus King) to one that stands for Martin Luther King, Jr.

-Though we were talking to people in King County to get ideas that other communities could emulate – and we accomplished that -- we were also told that program managers there see their efforts as a work in progress and have great plans to improve the county’s efforts to measure and evaluate performance across the enterprise.
-The fact that leaders in King County recognize that there’s ample room for improvement – even though they’re already doing a great job – is a mindset we deeply admire.
+Though we were talking to people in King County to get ideas that other communities could emulate – and we accomplished that -- we were also told that program managers there saw their efforts as a work in progress, saw problems, and had great plans to improve the county’s efforts to measure and evaluate performance across the enterprise.
+The fact that leaders in King County recognized ample room for improvement – even though they were already doing a great job – was a mindset we deeply admire.